DUNE-DAQ/proto-spack/README.md

 dbt-workarea-env -s externals@dunedaq-v2.8.2
 ```
 ...will load the external packages, but not the DUNE DAQ-specific packages, from the `dunedaq-v2.8.2` frozen release.

+Note that as of Jan-18-2022, you now have the option of running `dbt-setup-release` just as you do when ups is used instead of Spack.